Andrea Zanchetta

 Andrea Zanchetta (born 2 February 1975) is an Italian football coach and a former player.
-He is the head coach of club Novara.
+He is the head coach of club Pianese.

 Club career

 Inter Milan

 Born in Gaglianico, Piedmont, Zanchetta started his professional career at Inter Milan.
 After working his way through the club's youth ranks, he made his first team debut in the Italian Serie A on 23 October 1994 against Foggia.
 That season, he played twice for Inter, both against Foggia.

 Ahead of the 1995–96 Serie A season, he left for Foggia in a co-ownership deal.
 Zanchetta proved to me a mainstay in the line-up at his new club, making 57 league appearances in two seasons.
 After scoring seven goals in his second season with the club, Inter bought back the full registration rights to Zanchetta and sold him permanently to Chievo shortly after.

 Chievo

 At Chievo, he was one of the regular starters, and scored eight goals in the first season.